 We can deliver half day kayak and SUP rentals to either of these locations.
-If you’re not sure on the best time to go, just give us a call and we can help with trip planning.
+The launch time on our booking calendar takes tides into consideration, and is be default the ideal time to launch.
+If you have any questions, just give us a call and we can help with trip planning.
 We also offer Guided SUP tours from the Causeway launch.

 Cape Porpoise is the quintessential Maine harbor and consists of 2 sections.
 The main harbor is where you’ll see many lobster boats and the Pier, where the daily catch is unloaded.
 The pier and the channel between the lighthouse and the pier are areas to avoid as much as possible, as this is a working harbor and can get pretty busy at times.
 To the east lies Stage Harbor, a quieter area surrounded by islands.
 These islands are accessible, but beware of Poison Ivy if you venture in to the interior sections of them.
 Camping is allowed on some of the islands, but you must get a permit from the Kennebunkport Police Station, which is available at no cost.
 Please be sure to carry out what you carry in, and practice “leave no trace”.
 This means leave the islands as you found them (or even better than you found them).